What is thrombosis?

 The following are the most common symptoms of thrombosis.
-However, each individual may experience symptoms differently.
+However, each person may experience symptoms differently.
 Symptoms may include:

-The symptoms of thrombosis may resemble other blood disorders or medical problems.
-Always consult your doctor for a diagnosis.
+The symptoms of thrombosis may look like other blood disorders or medical problems.
+Always consult your health care provider for a diagnosis.

 How is thrombosis diagnosed?